ericklein/air_quality/readme.md

 Air Quality regularly samples and logs temperature, humidity, and if sensor available, co2 levels

 ### Configuring targets
-- Set parameters in secrets.h
+- Set parameters in secrets.h (see config.h for list of required parameters)
-- Set appropriate conditional compile flags in air_quality.ino
+- Set parameters in config.h
 - Switch screen types in SCREEN routines in air_quality.ino
 - Switch sensor types if needed in/near CO2_SENSOR in air_quality.ino
-- Select battery pack size in BATTERY setup() in air_quality.ino

 ### known, working BOM parts
 - MCU